Are You Walking All Wrong? Here's What You Should Be Doing

 3. Alternate your arms and legs.

-The body is a self-healing machine and every step is meant to be a spinal twist that tones the organs and engages the abdominal muscles in addition to the muscles of the arms and legs.
+The body is a self-healing machine and every step is meant to be a spinal twist that stimulates the organs and engages the abdominal muscles in addition to the muscles of the arms and legs.

 Each step should include the arms and legs working in opposition with the right arm moving forward the exact distance of the left leg and then that pattern switching for the left arm and right leg.